Parametrizing superfluid dark matter with rational approximations: Conclusion

 We started from the minimal SFDM model with a quartic condensate in its associated Lagrangian density, introducing a self-coupling $g\phi^2|\Psi|^2$.
 We formulated toy models based on static Pad\'e-type profiles, resulting in a spatially dependent effective mass.
 We thus explored the corresponding sound speeds and speculate that these scenarios may be adapted to rotation curves of spirals.

+The findings presented in this paper constitute an initial preliminary analysis in which Padé rational profiles are used to parameterise a scalar background introduced for the purpose of studying the local suppression of the speed of sound in an SFDM condensate.
+This paper should therefore be regarded as a first step towards a more extensive study, in which the radial profile and the scalar coupling will be constrained by galactic observables.

+The model described in the previous sections may prove to be a pioneering approach to explaining some of the open questions in cosmology, particularly on small scales.
+Indeed, a spatially dependent speed of sound can alter the effective Jeans scale and the clustering properties of dark matter.
+Furthermore, the minimal SFDM scenario, on which this work is based, offers a possible alternative interpretation of dark matter; however, it requires a much more structured dynamical analysis before quantitative conclusions can be drawn regarding cosmological tensions.

-In future studies, more physical Pad\'e series will be explored.
+In future studies, more physical Padé series will be explored.
 Applications to galaxies will then be studied and we will investigate the consequence of SFDM on dark energy, checking how dynamic dark energy influences dark matter, trying to obtain a unified dark energy-dark matter model \cite{Dunsby:2016lkw}.
+From this perspective, it will also be interesting to investigate possible links with holographic or emergent descriptions of the dark sector, such as those proposed in Ref.~\cite{Aviles:2011ak}.
 Last but not least, we will check observational signatures and compare our paradigm with the most established dark matter models, e.g. axions, WIMPs, etc., and with possible alternatives \cite{Luongo:2025iqq}.